Since the inception of the internet and the .COM boom websites have changed dramatically.

 Enter the CMS, Content Management System.
 A CMS offers a safe, secure and user-friendly interface in which users can manage the content of a website and significantly reduce the risk of deleting critical code.

-Familiarity.
-Should your business utilise multiple sites, a CMS will offer a uniform interface across each site and therefore require no further training making it easier to manage lots of websites.
+Should your business utilize multiple sites, a CMS will offer a uniform interface across each site and therefore require no further training making it easier to manage lots of websites.

 By now you fully understand how you can benefit from a CMS, but, what should you and your business understand in order to select the right CMS for you.
 Here are things we recommend you understand: